 Commissioner Gainer has devoted special interest to the women and children in the County’s criminal justice system.
 She eliminated the practice of separating new mothers awaiting trial from their newborns, led the fight to ban shackling pregnant detainees during delivery, created the first citizen advisory Board for the Juvenile Detention Center and continues to lead the fight to reduce the number of non-violent offenders in County Jail.

 She lives in Chicago, IL with her husband and three children.

 Meghan Christiansen, Executive Director

-Meghan joined Cause the Effect Chicago, formerly Off the Sidelines Chicago, as its first Executive Director in July 2017.
-She recently relocated to Chicago after working for Hillary Clinton’s Presidential campaign, leading Women’s Outreach for the state of Wisconsin.
+Meghan joined Cause the Effect Chicago, formerly Off the Sidelines Chicago, as its first Executive Director in 2017.
+She relocated to Chicago after working for Hillary Clinton’s Presidential campaign on Women’s Outreach for the state of Wisconsin.
 Prior to that, she co-founded the grassroots organization, Milwaukee for Hillary.
 Meghan is deeply passionate about engaging women through activism and advocacy and remains steadfast in her commitment to electing more women to public office.